v-upadhyay/v-upadhyay.github.io/_pages/about.md

 I am Vaibhav Upadhyay, a final year IDDDP (Bachelor of Technology in [Aerospace Engineering](https://www.aero.iitb.ac.in/home/) + Master of Technology at the [Centre for Systems and Control](https://www.sc.iitb.ac.in/)) student at the Indian Institute of Technology Bombay.
 I am privileged to be under the supervision of [Prof. Debasish Chatterjee](https://www.sc.iitb.ac.in/~chatterjee/master/homepage/index.html), who has been mentoring me for the past two years, and I am also grateful to [Dr. Siddhartha Ganguly](https://sites.google.com/view/siddhartha-ganguly/home), whose mentorship has complemented this journey.
 Their combined support has been instrumental in shaping my academic growth.

-I have been fortunate to have worked with [Prof. Dhwanil Shukla @ Low Speed Experimental Aerodynamics Lab](https://sites.google.com/iitb.ac.in/exp-aero-lab/) and [Prof. R. K. Pant @ Lighter than Air Systems Lab](https://www.aero.iitb.ac.in/ltasyslab/) on vision-based autonomous landing on a moving target, implemented in both simulation and hardware.
-This experience was significant in shaping my research interests and also underscored the importance of formal performance guarantees in algorithms, whether for vision-based localization, filtering, or control.

 Outside academics, I enjoy trekking and nature photography as hobbies, capturing the world through my lens whenever I get the chance.
 Some of my favourite shots can be found [here](https://www.instagram.com/_th_wind_/).
 Alongside my material pursuits, I have a growing interest in Vedanta philosophy.
 In this spirit, I hold to the following:

 <p align="center">